paulmadore/woodcoinrpc.py/README.rst

 =================
-python-bitcoinrpc
+woodcoinrpc.py
 =================

-AuthServiceProxy is an improved version of python-jsonrpc.
+AuthServiceProxy by Jeff Garzik is an improved version of python-jsonrpc.

 It includes the following generic improvements: